cloudmaven/documentation/pages/mydoc/aws_hipaa.md

 11. Review with management
 12. Review with researchers

+## Concerns

+* Logging: CloudWatch and CloudXXXXX are AWS logging services; and this is frequently parsed using Splunk
+* Intrusion detection!
+Jon Skelton (Berkeley AWS Working Group) reviewed use of Siricata (mentions 'Snort' also)
+* Include an encryption path for importing clinical data
+* Include a full story on access key management
+* The IOT import will -- I think -- be a poll action: The secure VM is polling for new data
+* This system should include a very explicit writeup of how the human in the loop can break the system

 This is a resource PDF [here](/documentation/pdf/Doc42_HIPAA_on_AWS.pdf) This is yet to be inlined.